sokrypton/ColabFold/README.md

              working on fixing this.
 If you are not using templates, this does not affect the the results.
 Other notebooks that do not use_templates are unaffected.
   21Aug2021  The templates issue is resolved!
-+ 11Nov2021  Alphafold2_mmseqs2 supports now to complex predictions using Alphafold-multimer.
-+            Advanced (Advaned_beta) notebooks still offer the old complex predictions logic.
-+            ColabFold can be installed locally using pip!
-+ 14Nov2021  Template based predictions works again in the Alphafold2_mmseqs2 notebook.

 ```
 -----------------